 Stability at Speed

-The Ripstick is best suited lift-access powder skiing when you expect to encounter mostly soft, untracked snow.
+The Ripstick is best suited to lift-access powder skiing when you expect to encounter mostly soft, untracked snow.
 The tails were obviously designed for climbing skin compatibility, though we'd expect many backcountry skiers to be happier on a more tour-friendly setup.

-There is no doubt about it, the Ripstick can certainly rip.
+There is no doubt about it — the Ripstick can certainly rip.
 Its large sweet spot and intuitive turn shapes made it a very comfortable ride on both groomed surfaces and deep snow.
 It was preferred by testers who liked a solid inside edge and more aggressive turn shapes—but also enjoyed by intermediate skiers.
 Whether soft and deep or firm and steep, the Ripstick will stand up and deliver.

 Other Versions and Accessories

 We tested the Ripstick 116 in the 185 cm length.
 This powder specific width is also available at 193 cm.
 Also utilizing the Amphibio Tehnology, Elan offers the Ripstick in a 106 mm and 96 mm waist width.